yuanyuma/scopt/README.md

 ### Immutable Parser

 Here's how you create a `scopt.immutable.OptionParser`.
+See [Scaladoc API](http://scopt.github.com/scopt/latest/api/) for the details on various builder methods.

 ```scala
 val parser = new scopt.immutable.OptionParser[Config]("scopt", "2.x") { def options = Seq(